ip2location/ip2proxy-php/README.md

-### IP2Proxy PHP Module
+# IP2Proxy PHP Module

-This is the PHP module to lookup IP2Proxy databases from https://www.ip2location.com/proxy-database

-**IP2Proxy Database** contains IP addresses which are used as VPN anonymizer, open proxies, web proxies and Tor exits.
-The database includes records for all public IPv4 addresses.
+This module allows user to query an IP address if it was being used as open proxy, web proxy, VPN anonymizer and TOR exits.
+It lookup the proxy IP address from **IP2Location BIN Data** file.
+This data file can be downloaded at

+* Free IP2Proxy BIN Data: http://lite.ip2location.com
+* Commercial IP2Proxy BIN Data: http://www.ip2location.com/proxy-database

-#### Usage
+## Usage

 Open and read IP2Proxy binary database.
 There are 3 modes: